Carrie Fehr

 Tasting along the way, his cooking style is more defined by feel rather than exact measurements.
 None of his ingredients are precisely measured, as he casually scoops the concoction of cookie dough from the bowl onto the baking pan with sheer pleasure and satisfaction.
 He pops the cookies into the oven, trusting his own intuition and senses to guide him when they will be ready to come out.
 Like an ear for languages, it’s a talent.

-By contrast, I’m one who slavishly counts the seconds with my kitchen timer, in case I get distracted and forget something in the oven.
+By contrast, I’m one who slavishly counts the seconds with my kitchen timer, in case I get distracted and forget something is in the oven.
 Plus, I like to play by the rules.
 So many factors go into baking, it’s as much a science as an art.
 I’ve learned that the smallest alteration in the ingredient or method can completely change the cooking chemistry outcome.
 Thinking to myself, I begin to wonder about my son’s baking result.

 But by the time the sweet smells of chocolate begin to fill the house, I quickly abandon all conventional baking wisdom, and my sense of anticipation is rising from the seductive aromas emanating from the kitchen.